 You can slice fish and make sushi, sashimi easily.
 Your cooking will go through a dramatic change!

-This is a Fugubiki knife.
-It is made of blue steel.
+This is the Fuguhiki Honyaki knife.
+It is made of white steel.
 It is used to slice fugu (puffer fish) to make sashimi.
-Since fugu is supposed to be sliced extremely thin, Fugubiki has a thinner blade than Yanagi and has a straighter edge as well.
+Since fugu is supposed to be sliced extremely thin, Fuguhiki has a thinner blade than Yanagi and has a straighter edge as well.

 I have a big interest in Japanese culture.
 I like sushi, tempura, soba and manga(Japanese comics) but I also enjoy samurai and ninja.
 I was surprised to hear that the sword which the samurai used to carry still exists today.
 I managed to order a ARITSUGU knife and scabbard through a friend in Japan.
 When I held the sword in my hands, I was overwhelmed and felt I had become a samurai !
 On top of it, I also purchased a sword stand.
 Once I placed the sword on the stand, I felt a samurai aura around it.
 I can't use this sword for cooking, but feel very pleased to have it on display.
 (From Australia)